 The Peak Tram Cableway

-Peak Tram (山頂纜車in Chinese) is a funicular railway that not just carries tourists but local commuters from Central to Victoria Peak in Hong Kong since 1888.
 The lower terminus is located on Garden Road which you can get there by taking bus 15C from Star Ferry pier or bus 15 from Exchange Square in Central.
-The upper terminus is located below the Peak Tower shopping complex.
+The upper terminus is located within the building that houses the Peak Tower shopping complex and SkyTerrace viewing platform.

 7a.m. to midnight (Mon - Sun & public holidays)

 10a.m.- 11p.m.
 (Mon - Fri), 8a.m. - 11p.m.
 (Sat, Sun & public holidays)

 The funicular is so popular these days it carries an average of over 11,000 passengers every day.
 To avoid long queues and crowds, you may want to avoid visiting on public holidays and weekends.
 If you can't do that then consider making a very early start as the tram does not become busy until around 9am in the morning.
 If you visit before then the queues will much shorter.

 Generally speaking the queues are a lot less on the way down, though this also depends on the time of day there are many times when you can just walk up to the turnstile and go through.
 It does help if you do have an Octopus stored value card so that you can simply "beep" and go into rather than queue for a ticket.
 Queues for the ticket are often more the problem then queuing to get onto the tram itself.

 After lunch, mid to late afternoon, the trams going downhill are less busy.

 There are two terminus buildings, and four request stops on the line.
 The majority of passengers are tourists who are taking the trip from the top to the bottom of the line, but on off-peak times when the trams are not busy local residents of the area still use the tram as it is a fast and cheap way to get between different sections of the mid-levels.